pritesh299/Messaging-app/README.md

 - **Profile Management:** Update profile picture, status, and more.
 - **Secure Authentication:** User authentication with JWT.

+## Upcoming Features
+- **Calling and video calling:** call any of your contacts through this app.
+- **End to End Encrypted messages:** message are encrypted to protect user privacy.
+- **Oauth/Google account integration:** access you accoutn directly uisng google email.
 ## Demo

 Check out a live demo of the project [here](https://youtu.be/wEudtHxDDOU).